bioinfoDZ/HSMotifDiscover/vignettes/HSMotifDiscover.md

 **Description**

-Discovers motif in heparan sulphate sequences or any other type of sequences.
+Discovers motif in Heparan Sulfate sequences or any other type of sequences.

 **Usage**

 `HSMotifDiscover(input_HSseq_file, motif_range,  charGrpFile, seq_weight_file, numCores=1,  affinity_threshold=0,  itr=40000)`

-**Arguments **
+.

+**Arguments**

--   `input_HSseq_file`: A heparin sulphate sequence (or any other seqeunce) file.
+-   `input_HSseq_file`: A Heparin Sulfate sequence (or any other seqeuence) file.
 The file contains header and sequence information of the samples similar to fasta file, but sequence character counts per line are not constrained.
 -   `motifLenVec`: Describe a vector of the motif lenghts to be discovered.
 -   `charGrpFile`: (*Optional parameter*) File having two columns , **One**- dimers/trimers/tetramers that should be considered as single characters to discover motif, **Two**- character group information in numeric form.
-In heparin sulphate dimer and trimer occupy alternate positions are.
+In Heparin Sulfate dimer and trimer occupy alternate positions are.
 So, dimers are grouped in one group and trimers are grouped in other group.
 If this file is not given then each character will be considered independently to discover